UniMath/agda-unimath/src/foundation-core/monomorphisms.lagda.md

   is-injective-postcomp-is-mono = map-inv-equiv equiv-postcomp-is-mono
 ```

-A function is a monomorphism if and only if it is an embedding.
+### A function is a monomorphism if and only if it is an embedding

 ```agda
 module _